andrewjkowalczuk/multicam-pose/README.md

 # Example

 To demonstrate the implementation, a synthetic rig is used with 3 identical cameras mapping 90 x 67.5 deg. viewing volumes into 1440 x 1080px image spaces.
 The cameras observe a planar grid of points ("world points"), e.g., corners in a checkerboard pattern such as those used in camera calibration, of which three are chosen as reference points for pose estimation.
 The origin of the coordinate world coordinate system is in the center of the grid and x- and y-axes run along the rows and columns of points.
 Additionally, small Gaussian noise is added to all observations.
-The experimental setup is illustarted below.
+The experimental setup is illustrated below.

 ![Experimental setup](./figures/setup.png "Camera rig")